Academic Dons and Tutors

 Dave DeMarco - Physics + Math: firstname.lastname@example.org

-My name is Dave, and I am one of the physics and mathematics dons this year at Trinity.
-I’m currently working on my Master’s in experimental particle physics, and I’m happy to help out with any academic questions related to math or physics, or just life as a student in general.
-Don’t hesitate to get in touch with me or any of the academic and student life dons, since our job is to help make this year at Trinity a happy and successful one!
+Hello!
+This is my second year as one of the physics and mathematics dons at Trinity.
+I'm currently working on my Ph.D. in experimental particle physics on an experiment called ATLAS at the Large Hadron Collider.
+I'm happy to discuss physics research and to help out with any academic questions related to math or physics, or just life as a student in general.
+Don't hesitate to get in touch with me or any of the Trin Dons since our job is to help make this year at Trinity a happy and successful one!

 Jaspreet Sahota - Physics + Math: email@example.com